Boots Winter Flu Vaccination Service

 - Residents of nursing homes and other long stay institutions

 - People with regular close contact with poultry, water fowl or pigs

 Who should NOT get the winter flu vaccine?

 The vaccine should not be given to those with a history of severe allergic reaction to a previous dose of the vaccine or any of its constituents.

 Will I be eligible for a free winter flu vaccination?

-- If you are aged 18 years or over, are one of the people for whom vaccination is strongly recommended and have a Medical card, Doctor Visit Card, HAA* or 2015A ** card you are entitled to receive the winter flu vaccine and consultation free of charge from your pharmacist
+If you are 18 years old or over, are one of the people for whom vaccination is strongly recommended and have a Medical Card, Doctor Visit Card or HAA* Card, you are entitled to receive the winter flu vaccination and consultation free of charge from your pharmacist.

 With your permission we will inform your doctor that you have been vaccinated so that they can update your medical records.
 This is important as the vaccine should not be duplicated.

 - Being vaccinated is likely to provide effective protection against this year's strain of the winter flu virus; however, there will still be a small chance of you catching flu